ycw/congra/README.md

 }
 ```

-Way to stopping Congra from creating useless bitmap.
-Ex
-Given
+We can stop Congra from creating bitmaps for elements that never consume them.
+Ex.

+html
 ```html
 <article class='feature-article'>
   <h1 class='i-dont-use-conic-gradient'>